 If you would like to include some sort of written assessment with this activity, then have each student write down a list of the things discussed in their corner, or have each corner create a poster and share it with the rest of the class.

-These Four Corners adaptations can be used to compare and contrast virtually anything.
-Have students compare and contrast characters, fairy tales, texts written by the same author, famous people, animals, and more!
+These Four Corners games can be used to compare and contrast virtually anything.
+Have students compare and contrast characters, different versions of Cinderella, texts written by the same author, famous people, themes of stories, animals, movies and their book versions, and more!

 You might also like these other tips and activity ideas for teaching comparing and contrasting.